Unions call for ‘sensible’ proposals to help end rail dispute strikes

 Mr Whelan added: “We keep coming to the table but the table is bare.
 Six months after we asked for a pay rise for train drivers who have, now, not had one for nearly four years, we have still not had an offer from the train companies which employ us.

 “The ball is in their court.
-The companies, or this Tory government which stands behind them, could end this dispute now by making a serious and sensible pay offer.
-It is up to them.”
+The companies, or this Tory government which stands behind them, could end this dispute now by making a serious and sensible pay offer.”